mimmi20/mezzio-router-laminasrouter-factory/README.md

 This component provides a Factory to set a TranslatorAwareTreeRouteStack for a laminas-router in a Mezzio Application.

-The Tranlation Domain `routing` is used.
+The Translation Domain `routing` is used.

 ## Requirements